ACNS1833

 undefined image

-Dr. Glenn Edwards is the section chief of Pediatric Hematology/Oncology, as well as the Children's Oncology Group's principal investigator for Carilion Clinic.
-He has over 30 years of clinical experience and is board certified by the American Board of Pediatrics in Pediatrics and Pediatric Hematology/Oncology.
+Dr. Glenn Edwards is the section chief of pediatric hematology/oncology, as well as the Children's Oncology Group's principal investigator for Carilion Clinic.
+He has more than 30 years of clinical experience and is board certified by the American Board of Pediatrics in pediatrics and pediatric hematology/oncology.
 He completed his fellowship at Walter Reed Army Medical Center and completed his internship and residency at Tripler Army Medical Center.